GaijinEntertainment/daScript/doc/source/reference/language/structs.rst

 For ease of Objected Oriented Programming, non-virtual member functions can be easily emulated with pipe operator '|>'::

     struct Foo
-        x, y : int = 0
+        x, y: int = 0

-    def setXY(var this:Foo;x,y:int)
-        this.x = x
+    def setXY(var this: Foo; x, y: int) this.x = x
         this.y = y
     ...
-    var foo:Foo
+    var foo: Foo
-    foo |> setXY(10,11)   //this is syntactic sugar for setXY(foo, 10, 11)
+    foo |> setXY(10, 11)   // this is syntactic sugar for setXY(foo, 10, 11)
-    setXY(foo, 10, 11)    //exactly same thing as above line
+    setXY(foo, 10, 11)     // exactly same thing as above line

 Since function pointer is a thing, one can emulate 'virtual' functions by storing function pointers as member::

     struct Foo
-        x, y : int = 0
+        x, y: int = 0
         set = setXY

-    def setXY(var this:Foo;x,y:int)
-        this.x = x
+    def setXY(var this: Foo; x, y: int) this.x = x
         this.y = y
     ...
-    var foo:Foo = Foo()
+    var foo: Foo = Foo()
-    foo->set(1,2)   //this one can call something else, if overriden in derived class.
+    foo->set(1, 2)  // this one can call something else, if overriden in derived class.
-                    //It is also just syntactic sugar for function pointer call invoke(foo.set, foo, 1, 2)//exactly same thing as above
+                    // It is also just syntactic sugar for function pointer call invoke(foo.set, foo, 1, 2)  // exactly same thing as above

 This makes explicit difference between virtual and non-virtuall calls in OOP paradigm.